 Resistance to remote working is a cultural issue and as I shall be explaining in my next article, law firm ‘culture’ remains the missing link in most law office automation projects.

 Incidentally, if you still need convincing, remote working can also help on those occasions when someone is sick enough to be unable to get into the office (say with a broken leg, an occupational hazard for lawyers who go skiing in the winter) or is unwelcome in the office (thanks to the flu or some other bug picked up from their kids), but is still willing and able to work.
-Remote working also offers a lifeline to female employees who are on maternity leave but don’t want to abandon their clients and/or get out of the loop with their careers.
+Remote working offers a lifeline to female employees who are on maternity leave too, when they don’t want to abandon their clients and/or get out of the loop with their careers.